 Lifetime license holders and those exempt from Indiana license and stamp requirements must also register with HIP.

 Hunters are required to use approved non-toxic shot while hunting all waterfowl.
-Hunters are also required to use non-toxic shot to hunt mourning doves on all fish and wildlife areas.
+Hunters are also required to use non-toxic shot to hunt mourning doves on all DNR properties.
 Non-toxic shot currently approved for use by the U.S. Fish and Wildlife Service are:

 Copper-plated, zinc chromate-plated, zinc chloride-plated and nickel-plated steel shot is approved as long as the plating represents less than 1 percent of the shot’s weight.
 Lead shot plated with copper, nickel or other material does not qualify.